FluxML/Flux.jl/docs/src/index.md

 This rest of this documentation provides a from-scratch introduction to Flux's take on models and how they work, starting with [fitting a line](models/overview.md).
 Once you understand these docs, congratulations, you also understand [Flux's source code](https://github.com/FluxML/Flux.jl), which is intended to be concise, legible and a good reference for more advanced concepts.

+Sections with 📚 contain API listings.
+The same text is avalable at the Julia prompt by typing `?gpu`.

 If you just want to get started writing models, the [model zoo](https://github.com/FluxML/model-zoo/) gives good starting points for many common ones.

 ## Community